 BY-LAW 12 SUB-COMMITTEES

-12.1 The SLS Sydney Council and each Standing Committee may appoint sub-committees at any given time unless otherwise directed by Council, each comprising up to seven (7) members to advise on matters relevant to a particular requirement.
+12.1 The SLSS Council and each Standing Committee may appoint select committees at any given time unless otherwise directed by Council, each comprising up to seven (7) members to advise on matters relevant to a particular requirement.

-12.2 Such sub-committees shall be responsible to the appointing Committee and will receive administrative support from the Director of Administration/Chief Executive Officer or his nominee; and meet to consider matters referred by the various Committees and within the guidelines set.
+12.2 Such select committee shall be responsible to the appointing Committee and will receive administrative support from the Director of Administration/Chief Executive Officer or their nominee; and meet to consider matters referred by the various Committees and within the guidelines set.

-12.3 A chairman, nominated by the SLS Sydney Council or appointing Committee shall represent the sub-committee when and where directed.
+12.3 A chairman, nominated by the SLSS Council or appointing Committee shall represent the sub-committee when and where directed.

 BY-LAW 13 LIFE MEMBERSHIP AND HONOURS COMMITTEE

-13.1 A Committee of seven (7) members shall be elected at SLSS Annual General Meeting and shall consider all nominations for Life Membership, Presidents Medal and Honours received by SLSS.
+13.1 A Committee of seven (7) members shall be elected at SLSS Annual General Meeting and shall consider all nominations for Life Membership, Presidents Medal and Honours

 13.2 The elected members of the Committee shall:-